Yes, Men Need Estrogen Too. Here's Why

 That’s why insulin resistance, prediabetes, and Type 2 diabetes are all risk factors for low T and high estrogen for men.
 All of these conditions drive fat storage, which ramps up estrogen production.

 Environmental factors may cause an estrogen imbalance, as well.
 Every day, we encounter endocrine-disrupting chemicals (EDCs) from pollution, plastics, herbicides, pharmaceuticals in drinking water, flame retardants in furniture, and coatings on cookware.
-Even small amounts can be harmful (13).
-Research is ongoing in this area, but studies indicate their potential impact on hormones: they may lower T levels, increase or lower estrogen levels, and also may wreak havoc on the HPG axis (14).
+Even small amounts can be harmful (11).

 Some medical conditions are associated with changes in estrogen, including various cancers and autoimmune disorders.
 And so are certain medications.